 Fill Up at Truck Stops to Save Money

-Truck stops are great for filling up your RV’s gas tank because they usually have lower prices than regular gas stations and plenty of space for navigating to the pumps.
-Other places that offer discounts on gas include Sam’s Club, Costco, and Camping World.
-Be sure to ask about gas discounts when signing up for these club memberships or renewing your existing ones.
+Truck stops are great for filling up your RV’s gas tank because they often have lower prices than regular gas stations and plenty of space for navigating to the pumps.
+Other places with ample space at the gas pumps include Sam’s Club, Costco, and Camping World.
+Ask about gas discounts when signing up for these club memberships or renewing your existing ones.

 Monitor Your Fuel Economy